-You can call your Visual Studio compiler from your build() method using the VisualStudioBuildEnvironment and the tools.vcvars\command().
+You can call your Visual Studio compiler from your build() method using the VisualStudioBuildEnvironment and the tools.vcvars\command.

-Check the MSBuild section for more info.
+Check Build with Visual Studio section for more info.

 12.3.4 Build an existing Visual Studio project

 You can build an existing Visual Studio from your build() method using the MSBuild() build helper.